-After the loss of upper back teeth, your sinuses may enlarge in size.
+After the loss of upper back teeth, your sinuses may enlarge in size, and the jawbone may diminish.
 Before new implants replace the lost teeth, a sinus lift augmentation or graft relocates the sinus cavity into its original position and replaces the bone that has been lost as a result of the enlarged sinus.
 This new bone graft typically takes three months to heal before the dental implants can be placed into the grafted bone.

 Once your dental implant restoration is completed, it is important to keep the area clean and free of infection.
-Dental implants can accumulate plaque and tartar just as teeth can.
+We will be sure to provide you with post-operative instructions on how to care for your new dental implant.
+Implants are 98% effective, so long as oral hygiene is maintained.
+Dental implants can accumulate plaque and tartar just as teeth can, although they are resistant to decay.
+Still, tartar buildup collects harmful bacteria that can cause gum recession and erode the jawbone.
 Whether you have just one tooth replaced by an implant or several, professional cleanings will be necessary to keep your implants healthy.
 The time interval for these professional cleanings will be determined by your individual needs.

 To learn more about implants or to schedule your implant consultation, contact Triangle Periodontics by calling 919-782-9536.
 Dr. Washington will determine which treatments are best for you.